Mara Jeffress, Ph.D.

 Volunteer Achievements

-Marketing and Outreach Ambassador, California Shakespeare Theater Company, Berkeley CA, 2006-present
+Marketing and Outreach Ambassador, California Shakespere Theater Company, Berkeley CA, 2006-2009

 * Marketed and sold tickets for nationally acclaimed theater company to patrons 35 and under.